pixelperfekt-dk/cloud-gateway-controller/README.md

 ## Deploying

-Setup test environment (using Istio for the 'shadow' gateway-class):
+Setup test environment, which use Istio for the 'shadow' gateway-class, Contour for the front load balancer and cert-manager to issue TLS certificates:

 ```
-make create-cluster deploy-gateway-api deploy-istio deploy-contour
+make create-cluster deploy-gateway-api deploy-istio deploy-contour deploy-cert-manager
 ```

 Deploy controller: